NykUser/MyZman/README.md

 # ZmanCode
 A small desktop program to calculate different Jewish zmanim.
 With an with an option for setting reminders.

-A direct link to portable exe can be found here https://github.com/NykUser/Zman.exe
+A direct link to download the portable EXE can be found here https://downgit.github.io/#/home?url=https://github.com/NykUser/MyZman/tree/master/bin/Debuge

 # Credits: